Relating Catlin and D'Angelo $q$-types: Introduction

 Martino Fassina produced an example in \cite{fassina} when the Catlin and D'Angelo $q$-types are not equal to each other, answering a question that has been open since 1987 when \cite{catlinsubell} was published.
-In that example,
+In that example, Furthermore, in the same paper \cite{fassina}, Fassina proved that given any positive integer, an ideal of holomorphic germs can be constructed so that the difference between the Catlin $q$-type and the D'Angelo $q$-type of that ideal is larger than the given integer.
+Fassina's work thus highlights the importance of finding an effective relationship between $\Delta_q$ and $D_q.$

 The main result of this paper is the following characterization of the Catlin $q$-type $D_q$ that clarifies completely how it relates to the D'Angelo $q$-type:

 \begin{MainTheorem} \begin{enumerate}[(i)] \item Let $\I$ be an ideal of germs of holomorphic functions at $x_0,$ and let $2\leq q \leq n,$ then \item Let $\Omega$ in $\C^n$ be a domain with $\smooth$ boundary.
 Let $x_0 \in b \Omega$ be a point on the boundary of the domain, and let $2 \leq q <n.$ Then \end{enumerate} \end{MainTheorem}